Victoria Sanz-Moreno

 Victoria Sanz Moreno is a Spanish scientist.
-She is professor of cancer cell biology at Queen Mary University of London.
+She is professor of cancer cell and metastasis biology at The Institute of Cancer Research.

 Early life

 Sanz-Moreno was born in London, England to an analytical chemist father and English teacher mother.
 Following completion of her father's postdoctoral studies her family moved back to Spain.

-Sanz-Moreno studied chemistry and biochemistry at the University of Oviedo in Spain, receiving her masters in biochemistry.
+Sanz-Moreno studied chemistry and biochemistry at the University of Oviedo in Spain, receiving her master's in biochemistry.
 She obtained her PhD in chemical sciences in Piero Crespo's laboratory at the University of Cantabria.

 Career

-After completing a short postdoc at the University of Cantabria, Sanz-Moreno was a CRUK and Marie Curie Intra-European Fellow at the Institute of Cancer Research in London.
+After completing a short postdoc at the University of Cantabria, Sanz-Moreno was a CRUK and Marie Curie Intra-European Fellow with Professor Chris Marshall at the Institute of Cancer Research in London.
 Sanz-Moreno received a CRUK Career Development Fellowship in 2011 and founded an independent research group in the Randall Division of Cell and Molecular Biophysics at King's College London.
 In 2017 Sanz-Moreno received a CRUK Senior Fellowship.
-In 2018 she was recruited to Barts Cancer Institute as professor of cancer cell biology.
+In 2018 she joined Barts Cancer Institute (Queen Mary University of London) as professor of cancer cell biology and funded by Barts Charity.
+In 2023, she joined the Institute of Cancer Research as Professor of Cancer Cell and Metastasis Biology.
+She leads the Cytoskeleton and Cancer Metastasis Team.

 In 2014, Sanz-Moreno joined Cancer Research UK's Women of Influence initiative helping provide personal and career development support for female cancer research scientists.